Mantaro/prometheus/README.md

 # How to configure

-Create a file called `.env` with the following contents:
+Create a file called `prom-variables.env` with the following contents:

 ```
 MANTARO_IP=<replace me>